Entrepreneurship, Development Economics, Political Economy

 In addition to his faculty duties with Regent, Professor Baugus has professional affiliations with the African Bible University in Kampala, Uganda, the Institute for Faith, Work and Economics, and the American Enterprise Institute.
 Dr. Baugus lives in the Tidewater area of Virginia with his wife Ildiko , their four children, and assorted pets.
 They are active in their church and numerous community activities.

-Back to Business, Leadership, and Information Systems Department Page
+Back to Business, Leadership, and Management Department Page